Background

 wont necessarily make a good police officeror be good

 at any specific career, for that matter.
-Theres a lot more that
+Theres much more that

 goes into any career than a freedom from psychopathology.
 Still, the MMPI-2